decentralized-identity/sidetree/docs/protocol.md

 | Maximum operation size      | The maximum uncompressed operation size.                                       |      2 000 |
 | Maximum operation count     | The maximum number of operations per batch.                                    |     10 000 |

-## Sidetree Operations

-Sidetree protocol allows the following operations to be performed against a DID:

-1. Create
-1. Resolve
-1. Update
-1. Recover
-1. Deactivate

-A _DID Document_ is returned as the response to a _resolve_ request.
-A [_DID Document_](https://w3c-ccg.github.io/did-spec/#ex-2-minimal-self-managed-did-document
-) is a document containing information about a DID, such as the public keys of the DID owner and service endpoints used.

-## Sidetree DID Unique Suffix
-A Sidetree _DID unique suffix_ is the globally unique portion of a DID.

-e.g. The DID unique suffix of `did:sidetree:abc` would be `abc`.

-The DID unique suffix is computed deterministically by hashing, then encoding the _suffix data_ supplied in a create operation request.
-The suffix data contains:

-1. Hash of the initial document.
-1. Recovery key.
-1. Hash of reveal value for recovery, aka commitment hash.

-As a result, a requester can deterministically compute the DID before the create operation is requested and anchored on the blockchain.

-See [DID Create API](#DID-Creation) section for detail on how to construct a create operation request.

-## Unpublished DID Resolution

-DIDs may include attached values that are used in resolution and other activities.
-The standard way to pass these values are through _DID Parameters_, as described in the [W3C DID spec](https://w3c.github.io/did-core/#generic-did-url-parameters).

-Many DID Methods feature a period of time (which may be indefinite) between the generation of an ID and the ID being anchored/propagated throughout the underlying trust system (i.e. blockchain, ledger).
-The community has recognized the need for a mechanism to support resolution and use of identifiers during this period.
-As such, the community will introduce a convention using method specific DID parameter `-<method-name>-initial-state` that any DID method can use to signify initial state variables during this period.

-Sidetree uses the `-<method-name>-initial-state` DID parameter to enable unpublished DID resolution.
-After generating a new Sidetree DID, in order to use this DID immediately, the user will attach the `-<method-name>-initial-state` DID Parameter to the DID, with the value being the encoded string of the create operation request.

-e.g. `did:sidetree:<did-unique-suffix>?-sidetree-initial-state=<encoded-create-operation-request>`.

-See [DID Create API](#DID-Creation) section for detail on how to construct a create operation request.

-This feature allows any entity to support all of the following usage patterns:

-- Resolving unpublished DIDs.
-- Authenticating with unpublished DIDs.
-- Signing and verifying credentials signed against unpublished DIDs.
-- Authenticating with either the DID or DID with `-<method-name>-initial-state` parameter, after it is published.
-- Signing and verifying credentials signed against either the DID or DID with `-<method-name>-initial-state` parameter, after it is published.

-### `published` Flag

-At such time an ID is published/anchored, a user can provide either the parametered or unparametered version of the ION DID URI to an external party, and it will be resolvable.
-There is no required change for any party that had been holding the parametered version of the URI - it will continue to resolve just as it had prior to being anchored.
-In addition, the community will introduce a generic, standard property: `published` in the [DID resolution spec](https://w3c-ccg.github.io/did-resolution/#output-resolvermetadata), that is added to the DID resolution response.
-The `published` property indicates whether a DID has been published/anchored in the underlying trust system a DID Method writes to.
-When an entity resolves any DID from any DID Method and finds that the DID has been published, the entity may drop the `-<method-name>-initial-state` DID parameter from their held references to the DID in question, if they so desire.
-However, dropping the `-<method-name>-initial-state` DID parameter after publication is purely an elective act - the ID will resolve correctly regardless.

 ## Anchor String Schema
 The anchor string is the data that is stored on the blockchain.
 The data is stored in the following format: